Nedara-Project/nedarajs/README.md

 ### Conditionals

-Display content based on conditions:
+Display content based on conditions with support for expressions:

 ```html
 {{#if isAdmin}}